liyangau/redis-demo/README.md

 - `make redis-cluster`
 - `make redis-cluster-ssl`

 You can use one of these two commands to start a redis cluster.
+You need to use 6 to 12 nodes for your cluster, nodes number is defined by `REDIS_CLUSTER_NODES_NUMBER` variable.
+By default this script create 6 nodes, 3 master and 3 slaves.

+#### Redis Replication

+- `make redis-replication`
+- `make redis-replication-ssl`

-The master container is `redis-demo` and the number of slaves is definied with **REDIS_CLUSTER_SLAVES_NUMBER** variable.
+You can use one of these two commands to start a redis replication.
+The master container is `redis-demo` and the number of slaves is definied with **REDIS_REPLICATION_SLAVES_NUMBER** variable.
+By default this script create 3 slaves.

 #### Redis Sentinel